 Getting the Right Help

 Here at iHus, we pride ourselves on having the right people to do just that.
-With an excellent reputation in the industry – and more than 300 annexes under our belt; we have the skills and experience necessary to make your garden home a reality.
+With an excellent reputation in the industry, there’s no need to appoint an architect, as we take care of your entire annexe journey for you.
+From your drawings, to gaining planning permission, right through to handing over the keys to your new home – and with more than 400 annexes under our belt; we have the skills and experience necessary to make your garden home a reality.

 Leave it to iHus

 Here at iHus, we can help in gaining planning permission too; we’re proud to say we’re experts in this field.
 In fact, we’re so confident in our ability to secure successful planning permission results – we even offer a full, money-back guarantee on our range of annexes.